 The Provider shall ensure that the Provider’s staff and the staff of the Provider’s subcontractors, when performing services required hereunder, comply with all applicable provisions and requirements for services in the Mental Health Code, Public Health Code and Administrative Rules, the MDHHS Rules, Medicaid regulations, and the MDHHS/PIHP Contract.

-The Provider shall ensure that orientation of and ongoing training of the Provider’s staff and the staff of the Provider’s subcontractors shall, at a minimum, include those offerings/courses as identified on the attached “MSHN Minimum CMHSP Training Requirements” The Provider assures the Payor that, pursuant to this Agreement, all individuals employed by the Provider or the Provider’s subcontractors shall receive training related to recipient rights protection before or within thirty (30) days after the commencement of such employment
+The Provider shall ensure that orientation of and ongoing training of the Provider’s staff and the staff of the Provider’s subcontractors shall, at a minimum, include those offerings/courses as identified on the attached “MSHN Minimum CMHSP Training Requirements” The Provider assures the Payor that, pursuant to this Agreement, all individuals employed by the Provider or the Provider’s subcontractors shall receive training related to recipient rights protection before or within thirty (30) days after the commencement of such employment/contract.

 XI.
 PROVIDER SERVICE ACCESS, PROVIDER PREAUTHORIZATIONS, AND PROVIDER UTILIZATION MANAGEMENT